What cat parent’s ears would not prick up at a headline like this. Facial Recognition Technology Helps Find Missing Pets.

-In 2007 NZCAR the New Zealand Companion Animal Register realised that we needed our own country based database for microchipped companion animal repatriation.
-Before this the data was hela in Australia, not great for NZ pet people.
-NZCAR set about establishing a missing pets partnership with some of New Zealand’s major organisations.
+In 2007 NZCAR realised that New Zealand needed its own country database for ‘microchipped companion animal repatriation’.
+Before this, the data was held in off-shore in Australia.
+NZCAR set about establishing a missing pets partnership with New Zealand’s major pet organisations.

 - New Zealand Companion Animal Council Inc. (NZCAC)